 Manufacturers, repackagers, wholesale distributors, and dispensers are required to notify FDA within 24-hours after determining a product is illegitimate.

 The Drug Quality and Security Act (DQSA), was enacted by Congress on November 27, 2013.
-Title II of DQSA, the Drug Supply Chain Security Act (DSCSA), outlines steps to build an electronic, interoperable system to identify and trace certain prescription drugs as they are distributed in the United States.
+Title II of DQSA, the Drug Supply Chain Security Act (DSCSA), outlines steps to achieve interoperable, electronic tracing of products at the package level to identify and trace certain prescription drugs as they are distributed in the United States.
 This will enhance FDA’s ability to help protect consumers from exposure to drugs that may be counterfeit, stolen, contaminated, or otherwise harmful.
-The system will also improve detection and removal of potentially dangerous drugs from the drug supply chain to protect U.S. consumers.
+These requirements will also improve detection and removal of potentially dangerous drugs from the drug supply chain to protect U.S. consumers.

 Additionally, the DSCSA directs FDA to establish national licensure standards for wholesale distributors and third-party logistics providers, and requires these entities report licensure and other information to FDA annually.